dermotduffy/frigate-hass-card/docs/configuration/dimensions.md

 - `4 / 3` or `4:3`: Default fullscreen ratio.
 - `[W]/[H]` or `[W]:[H]`: Any arbitrary aspect-ratio.

+?> When in a [Panel View](https://www.home-assistant.io/dashboards/panel/) the aspect-ratio of the card are pegged to the exact size of the panel.
+As such, static aspect-ratio parameters will have no effect.

 ## Fully expanded reference

 [](common/expanded-warning.md ':include')